 |Cons||There are no workflow automation features.
 Also, see the availability of team members when adding an assignee to the task is difficult.||Files can’t be attached to the comments.
 The task can’t be assigned to two or more peoples.
 There is no Gantt chart view, but Asana has a timeline view for an alternative.|

 ClickUp is one of the most feature-rich project management software even on its free plan.
 Also, as mentioned above, this platform is flexible enough to fit your needs.
-Therefore, ClickUp is suitable for any types of project teams, even for personal use.
+Therefore, ClickUp is suitable for any type of project team, even for personal use.

 Meanwhile, Asana is also one of the most popular Project Management Software in the world.
-It is suitable for different project types such as marketing project, product launch, software development, and many more.
-It also a good choice for you who are looking for free project management software which the number of projects and tasks are not limited.
+It is suitable for different project types such as marketing projects, product launch, software development, and many more.